gillianlynnryan/MASS/README.md

 All MATLAB source files are available in the folder SourceFiles.

 The installer MASSInstaller.exe (tested and verified on Windows machines) is available under releases.
+Please note that the executable will write data files to the local directory, thus the MASS.exe (on Windows) must be located in a folder where the user has write priveleges.

 A sample image and resultant basic analysis files are available under the folder SampleFiles.

 Chuanromanee Tya S., Cohen, James I., and Ryan, Gillian L. "Morphological Analysis of Size and Shape (MASS): An integrative software program for morphometric analyses of leaves," 2019.
 Applications in Plant Sciences. https://doi.org/10.1002/aps3.11288

-Note: 10/6/2019 The MASSInstaller release was updated to correct issues with library paths that arose on machines that do not already have MATLAB installed.